bw-math/bw-math/source/assignments/projects/01_GRAPHING_I.rst

     The United States Government General Services Administration maintains a huge database of public available information.
 One of the datasets they publish is the `Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) that are currently registered through Washington State Department of Licensing <https://catalog.data.gov/dataset/electric-vehicle-population-data>`_

 This dataset was taken from `data.gov <https://data.gov/>`_.
-This is an excellent resource, if you are even in need of some data.
+This is an excellent resource, if you ever find yourself in need of some data.
 We will be using this online database quite a bit once we get fully up to speed on **Python**.

 We examined the *Eletric Vehcile* dataset a little bit in class on the first week.
 We are now prepared to do a little more in-depth analysis.

 First, let's take about some of the variables being observed in this dataset.

+Make
+****

+The **Make** variable represents the manufacturer of the car.
+The possible values for this variable are listed below,

+- FIAT
+- MINI
+- LEXUS
+- CHRYSLER
+- LINCOLN
+- ALFA ROMEO
+- RIVIAN
+- TOYOTA
+- AZURE DYNAMICS
+- GENESIS
+- VOLKSWAGEN
+- JEEP
+- PORSCHE
+- MERCEDES-BENZ
+- CADILLAC
+- KIA
+- JAGUAR
+- POLESTAR
+- FISKER
+- FORD
+- TESLA
+- SMART
+- HYUNDAI
+- BENTLEY
+- NISSAN
+- MITSUBISHI
+- TH!NK
+- VOLVO
+- LUCID
+- CHEVROLET
+- WHEEGO ELECTRIC CARS
+- HONDA
+- LAND ROVER
+- SUBARU
+- AUDI
+- MAZDA
+- BMW

 Clean Alternative Fuel Vehicle (CAFV) Eligibility
 *************************************************

-TODO
+`The state of Washington offers many incentives for vehicle owners to invest in an electric vehicle <https://www.dol.wa.gov/vehicles-and-boats/taxes-fuel-tax-and-other-fees/tax-exemptions-alternative-fuel-vehicles-and-plug-hybrids>`_,

+    In 2019, Washington State reinstated the sales and use tax exemption for the sales of vehicles powered by a clean alternative fuel and certain plug-in hybrids.

+However, not all cars are eligible for this tax exemption.
+The exemption depends on the battery range of the electric vehicle.
+If your electric vehicle does not have a large enough range, your vehicle is deemed ineligible for a tax exemption.

+The **Clean Alternative Fuel Vehicle (CAFV) Eligibility** variable in this dataset records whether or not an individual car is eligible.
 The possible values of this variable are:

 - Not eligible due to low battery range
 - Eligibility unknown as battery range has not been researched
 - Clean Alternative Fuel Vehicle Eligible

 Electric Vehicle Type
 *********************

-TODO
+Electric vehicles come in two varieties: vehicles that are fully electric and hybrid vehicles that revert to a gasoline engine when they run out of electric power.
+This `article from PC Magazine goes into greater detail about the differences between these two types of electric vehicles <https://www.pcmag.com/how-to/ev-vs-hev-vs-phev-what-are-the-types-of-electric-vehicles>`_

 The possible values of this variable are:

 - Battery Electric Vehicle (BEV)
 - Plug-in Hybrid Electric Vehicle (PHEV)

+*BEV* electric vehicles are *fully electric*. *PHEV* use hybrid engines; when *PHEV* engines run out of power, they start using gasoline.

 .. _project_one_loading_data: